Welcome to our complete guide to bathing and grooming your Labrador. Answering all your top dog bathing questions.

 Somewhat more controversial, are special rakes with a blade incorporated.

 These shedding tools can be very effective if used with care.
-Check out this article on the Furminator, and go carefully to avoid bald patches!

 Whether you are using a standard rake or a specifc shedding tool, you need to do this outside.
-You will be astounded at the quantity of fur that comes out of your moulting dog.
+You will be astounded at the quantity of fur that comes out of your shedding dog.

 You don’t need to groom your dog every day if you don’t want to, but if you make this part of your daily routine, your dog will get used to the process and benefit from the regular physical contact.